 The course will expose participants to key contemporary international policy issues relating to science, technology, environment and health, while providing an overview of how technical information has contributed to different policy developments and international structures, both physical and political.
 Another focus of the course will be to gain a better understanding of, and appreciation for, the roles that governments, international organizations and the private sector play in complex science-based issues, and how different governance structures are developed to address the needs and involvement of these different stakeholders.

-The third AAAS-TWAS Course on Science and Diplomacy will encourage active interaction among participants as they develop a project that builds on the case studies presented through the week.
+The fourth AAAS-TWAS Course on Science and Diplomacy will encourage active interaction among participants as they develop a project that builds on the case studies presented through the week.
 By the end of the workshop, each group will have prepared and presented a short summary memo on a topic or theme related to science, health or technology and their applications that has relevance to the international policy community.
 Written papers will then be prepared for publication on the TWAS website.

 This short course is designed for young scientists whose research and wider engagement has brought them into the international policy-making arena, policymakers interested in some of the central science-based themes that might influence their work, research institution administrators, and research funders focused on identifying ways to build international networks.